About HCPN

 Saturation

-We value the saturation of gospel-centered churches because in order to impact the city we must intentionally plant the gospel in every neighborhood and with every people group.
+We value the saturation of gospel-centered churches because reaching our city requires intentionally planting the gospel in every neighborhood and among every people group.

 Formation

-We value the spiritual and strategic formation in the lives of church planters because healthy and equipped church planters lead to healthy and effective churches.
+We value the spiritual and strategic formation of church planters because healthy, equipped leaders are essential to building healthy, effective churches.

 Collaboration

-We value collaboration because a unified effort of churches working together will be needed to make the mission of the church more effective.
+We value collaboration because a unified effort among churches strengthens the mission and multiplies Kingdom impact.

 Multiplication

-We value multiplication because in order to reach the growing and diverse population of Houston it will take the exponential expansion of disciples, church planters, churches, and networks.
+We value multiplication because reaching Houston’s growing and diverse population demands the exponential growth of disciples, leaders, churches, and networks.

 Chad Clarkson